 When you use a single step landing page, your visitors know that they can’t talk to 10 different companies who are all trying to sell the same thing.

 When you use a multi step landing page that poses less threat than a single step landing page, then you’ve immediately separated yourself from the competition and planted the first seeds of trust.

 People’s attention spans are declining faster than ever before as well.

-Humans now have an attention span just one second less of a freakin’ gold fish.
-A gold fish!
+Humans now have an attention span just one second less of a freakin’ goldfish.
+A goldfish!

-When you use multi step landing pages, your visitors will believe (as they should) that you’re giving a solution to their problem a lot quicker than if they filled out a single step landing page and then have to sit around and wait for an email or phone call.
+When you use multi step landing pages, your visitors will believe (as they should) that you’re giving a solution to their problem a lot quicker than if they filled out a single step landing page and then had to sit around and wait for an email or phone call.

 2) People Want Answers, Fast

 With more new distractions every year, it’s obvious that people not only have a limited time to potentially do business with you, but there’s an even greater chance that they’ll get distracted from other non-business things.

 If you use a single-step landing page and have name, email, and phone number fields, then visitors know they’re not getting an answer to their problems immediately.